-"If the prospective business meets eligibility requirements," Hoover said, "the applicant will be requested to submit a formal application."
+"If the prospective business meets eligibility requirements," Hoover said, 'the applicant will be requested to submit a formal ap-

-partnerships, individuals, cooperatives, and corporations-should work with their bank or other private lender.
+Eligible applicantscooperatives, and porations-should work with their bank or other private lender.
 Those whose applications are approved will receive loans from the private lender with up to 90 per cent guaranteed by FHA.
 Funds may be used to start or expand business enterprises in rural areas and cities up to 50,000 population.
 Loan funds may be used to purchase machinery and equipment, to buy land, buildings and permanent fixtures, and for working capital.
+Public bodies also are eligible for grants to finance industrial sites that will result in development of private business enterprises.
+Additional information needed by applicants or lenders is available at the FHA county all others need it!